OpenTie: Open-vocabulary Sequential Rebar Tying System

 In the realm of construction engineering, rebar tying~\cite{Dababneh01012000} stands out as a critical process that ensures the structural integrity of reinforced concrete elements.
 However, manual rebar tying presents significant challenges~\cite{MELENBRINK2020103312}, including high labor intensity that induces worker fatigue and increases the risk of work-related accidents.
 These issues are exacerbated in harsh construction environments.

 To address these labor-intensive challenges, robotic manipulation has emerged as a promising avenue.
-Training-free robotic manipulation, often encompassing zero-shot or few-shot learning paradigms, leverages pre-trained models to enable robots to perform tasks without extensive task-specific data collection or retraining.
-Some SOTA examples include SuSIE~\cite{ICLR2024_8ea50bf4}, which uses image-editing diffusion models for subgoal generation in manipulation tasks, and VidBot~\cite{chen2025vidbotlearninggeneralizable3d}, which derives 3D affordances from monocular RGB human videos for zero-shot execution.
-Other approaches like BC-Z~\cite{jang2021bc} and RoboBERT~\cite{wang2025robobertendtoendmultimodalrobotic} demonstrate generalization across tasks via imitation learning and multimodal integration, achieving high episode success rates in benchmarks like CALVIN.
-Despite these progresses, challenges persist, including limited generalization to novel objects or cluttered environments, difficulties in handling dynamic uncertainties, and computational demands for real-time decision-making in unstructured settings~\cite{cui2021toward}.
-By enabling zero-shot adaptation, these approaches facilitate rapid deployment, enhance safety by reducing human involvement in hazardous tasks, and improve efficiency in diverse project scales without the need for site-specific datasets~\cite{batra2025zero,han2024zero}.
+With the advent of Vision-Language-Action (VLA) and Vision-Language Models (VLM), training-free robotic manipulation, often encompassing zero-shot or few-shot learning paradigms, leverages pre-trained models to enable robots to perform tasks without extensive task-specific data collection or retraining.
+Some SOTA examples, such as SuSIE~\cite{ICLR2024_8ea50bf4}, leverage image-editing diffusion models to generate intermediate subgoals, enabling zero-shot robotic manipulation across novel tasks.
+VidBot~\cite{chen2025vidbotlearninggeneralizable3d} derives 3D affordances from monocular RGB human videos for zero-shot execution.
+Other approaches such as BC-Z~\cite{jang2021bc} and RoboBERT~\cite{wang2025robobertendtoendmultimodalrobotic} demonstrate zero-shot robotic manipulation by enabling robots to generalize to unseen tasks and novel language-driven action–object compositions without additional task-specific training.
+Despite these progresses, challenges persist, including limited generalization to novel objects or cluttered environments, difficulties in handling dynamic uncertainties, and computational demands for real-time decision-making~\cite{cui2021toward}.
+By enabling zero-shot adaptation, these approaches facilitate rapid deployment, improve efficiency in diverse project scales without the need for site-specific datasets~\cite{batra2025zero,han2024zero}.